 Fifty-six-year-old Tahir Lodhi, of Hicksville, had pleaded guilty to conspiracy to commit bank fraud.
 He was sentenced Thursday in federal court in Trenton to 80 months in prison.

-Prosecutors say conspirators fabricated more than 7,000 false identities to obtain tens of thousands of credit cards.
-Ring members doctored credit reports to pump up the scheme, which caused more than $200 million in losses to businesses and financial institutions.
+Lodhi worked with a group of conspirators to fabricate more than 7,000 false identities to obtain tens of thousands of credit cards.
+They then ran up more than $200 million in charges they never repaid.